maryam-lotfy/genomics-paper/README.md

 # genomics-paper
-A summarization of the Evolutionary genomics can improve prediction of species’ responses to climate change paper
+A Streamlined Approach to Pathway Analysis from RNA-Sequencing Data